-The firm’s report ("Moving the Goalposts: How Demand for a Bachelor’s Degree is Reshaping the Workforce") said, “This credential inflation, or ‘upcredentialing,’ is affecting a wide range of jobs from executive assistants to construction supervisors.”
+The firm’s report, "Moving the Goalposts: How Demand for a Bachelor’s Degree is Reshaping the Workforce,” said, “Credential inflation [requiring a post-high school degree] is affecting a wide range of jobs from executive assistants to construction supervisors.”
 Economists refer to this trend as "degree inflation," and it is becoming more common in America's job market.